high and dry: the dangers of dehydration

-Causes of Dehydration
+Causes of dehydration in pets

 Dehydration can be caused by a number of factors affecting your pet’s health, or can be triggered by an isolated situation like excessive exercise.
 Here are the most common causes of the condition:

 Make sure if you are exercising with your pet (going for a run, throwing a ball, going for a long walk or hike, etc.) that you take an extra supply of water just for them.
 Be sure to offer this water frequently so that your pet can maintain their internal environment and regulate their temperature.

 If your pet is experiencing multiple episodes of vomiting and/or diarrhea, they are unlikely going to be able to consume enough water to replenish these losses.
 This is a good time to seek veterinary care.

-Conditions such as diabetes, kidney failure, infectious diseases, Cushing’s, Addison’s, cancer, etc. can make it difficult for your pet to keep themselves adequately hydrated.
+Conditions such as diabetes, kidney failure, infectious diseases, Cushing’s disease, Addison’s disease, cancer, etc. can make it difficult for your pet to keep themselves adequately hydrated.
 Make sure you monitor their water intake carefully, and keep your vet updated on how things are going.